 Are these paid back links worth doing?
 Do they really boost your website clicks or traffic, and are they cost effective.
 Stay tuned, as we will look at this in depth shortly.

 The rise of social media has bought with it a whole new channel of marketing.
 In fact, influencer marketing isn’t even really a new thing.
 Think of product placement in Bond movies, or the associated hype around products or brands associated with red carpet appearances by movie stars.
 Influencer marketing does fall under the paid traffic sources, seeing as you’re paying someone to promote your business.
+However, cybersecurity ad verification company CHEQ has shown that influencer fraud costs marketers $1.3 billion each year.

 Buying targeted traffic